-When a customer calls with a specific issue, be it of a complex technical nature or something a little more simple, there should be dedicated agents who specialize in that area.
+When a customer calls with a specific issue, be it of a complex technical nature or something a little more simple, there should agents who specialize in that area.

 Being asked to give the same personal details, explain the nature of your problem or anything else multiple times are all avoidable examples of bad customer service calls.

 Agents should be able to call up information on an existing customer (name, call history, etc.) or record data from first-time callers in a quick, simple way.
 This should stay on their screen and be clear to scan during conversations, negating the need for them to keep asking the same questions over and over.

 Playvox makes it easy to identify which agents are asking customers to repeat themselves and enables you to refine your system to fix this issue.